• Skip to primary navigation

 candelabra next to vintage French style pitcher

 Finding metal pieces with loads of patina can either be an expense or a pass of luck.
-When my hubs came home with a bag full of old copper pots from the garbage at his work, I knew I had a lucky day!
+When my hubs came home with a bag full of old copper pots from the garbage at his work, I knew it was my lucky day!

 Creative Fall Color Scheme | Blush Pink and Copper